Norton Welch CloseFleming AvenueNorth BaddesleyHampshire, SO52 9EPTel: 023 8074 3400

 This member of the nursing team is involved in blood pressure monitoring, minor health checks, ECGs, applying simple dressings etc.

 If a child under 16 years old requires a blood test they can go to The Butterfly Room at the Southampton General Hospital, which run a walk-in service from Monday - Friday 9.00am to 12.00pm and 2.00pm to 4.00pm.
 If a child needs to fast for their blood test they can arrive at 8.15am.
+(Please ensure you take the Blood Test Form with you)

 It is not usually necessary to make an appointment with a doctor simply to have forms completed and/or signed.
 These can be left with a receptionist and collected at an agreed time.
 This service incurs a charge dependent on the nature and amount of work involved.
 Please see a receptionist for further details.